They are huge motivators for so many people.

 Always remember you have just as much right as anyone else to be heard.

-REMEDY: It’s great and important to get together in person with loved ones when time and/or distance allow.
+It’s great and important to get together in person with loved ones when time and/or distance allow.
 Unfortunately we live in a busy world, and are often time-challenged.
 Thankfully, technology has made it easier then ever to stay in touch when you can’t meet up in person.
 Phonecalls, texts and emails can go a long way to bridging emotional gaps.
 So call, text or email a friend today!
+Or consider gift-ing them my bestselling friendship book, “Friends Forever.”

 Having trouble thinking positively?
 Check out my book THINK HAPPY: peptalks to boost positivity.